This Is The Proper Response To A Peacock Photobombing A Wedding Pic

 When taking wedding photos, sometimes the unexpected happens.

-Photographer Darryl Hammond was taking some group shots with newlyweds Emile and Tamantha Conway when a peacock wandered into the frame.
+Photographer Darryl Hammond was taking some group shots with newlyweds Emile and Tamatha Conway when a peacock wandered into the frame.

 “After wedding ceremonies I normally take photos of the wedding party,” Hammond told HuffPost.
 “Right at the time when I was taking a series of posed shots, the peacock came out of nowhere and walked in front of the wedding party as if we were invading his property.
 None of us saw this coming; luckily I had my wide angle lens on my camera to capture this epic moment.”